 Mutual Fire Insurance employees adhere to the same diligence for Personal Information received from outside Mutual Fire Insurance and adhere to any higher standard of third parties if so contracted.

 All Personal Information that is no longer required for its original purpose and has been retained for the minimum required term shall be destroyed, erased, made anonymous, or archived to the secure limited access site.

-Mutual Fire shall make readily available to individuals on request specific information about its policies and practices relating to the management of Personal Information and complaints handling process.
+Mutual Fire Insurance shall make readily available to individuals on request specific information about its policies and practices relating to the management of Personal Information and complaints handling process.

-Upon request, Mutual Fire will provide an explanation of its Policy with respect to the management of Personal Information.
+Upon request, Mutual Fire Insurance will provide an explanation of its Policy with respect to the management of Personal Information.
 You can contact our Privacy Officer with any inquiries or complaints or if you require further information.

 Requests for disclosure must be made in writing, by fax, email, or letter.
 We respond to all requests within 30 days.

 It is important to verify that the individual requesting information is in fact the person in question.
 For this reason we demand that all inquiries must be in writing and that our responses, also in writing are sent to the address we have on file.
 Any alternative handling will require mandatory validation of the requestor’s identity and address information.

 Mutual Fire Insurance will assist any individual who needs help in preparing the request.